RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 ### Find minimum

-The minimum node in the heap is always maintained in a dedicated pointer.
+A pointer to minimum node of the root list is always kept up to date.

 {% include post-image.html class="center-aligned" alt="Insert" src="/images/2014/06/15/find-minimum.svg" %}